-■ For not-for-profit grantees:

-- Maintenance of pre-qualification status in the Statewide Financial System (SFS). - Documentation of current coverage or exemption for Workers' Compensation and Disability Insurance - Being current with pertinent filings under Section 501 of the United States Internal Revenue Code and the following New York State Laws, as applicable: Article 7-A of the Executive Law; Section 8-1.4 of the Estates, Powers and Trusts Law; Section 1508 of the Not-for-Profit Corporation Law; or Section 215 of the Education Law. - Valid New York State Vendor Responsibility Questionnaire.
+- Affidavit of title or opinion of municipal counsel from the fee owner of the property. - Environmental and historic preservation reviews (including archaeological review). - Documentation of all necessary approvals to undertake the project. - In addition, for not-for-profit grantees: - Maintenance of pregualification status in the Statewide Financial System (SFS). - Documentation of current coverage or exemption for Workers' Compensation and Disability Insurance, listing NYS OPRHP as Entity Requesting Proof of Coverage. - ◆ Being current with pertinent filings under Section 501 of the United States Internal Revenue Code and the following New York State Laws, as applicable: Article 7-A of the Executive Law; Section 8-1.4 of the Estates, Powers and Trusts Law; Section 1508 of the Not-for-Profit Corporation Law; or Section 215 of the Education Law. - Valid New York State Vendor Responsibility Questionnaire. - All successful applicants (grant recipients) who have successfully completed conditions of award are required to execute a grant contract with the State using the State of New York Contract for Grants (https://grantsmanagement.ny.gov/state-agency-resources). - If the project involves improvement/development of the property where the grantee is not the sole owner, the owner must also sign the grant contract and any long-term protection document. - If there are additional parties with an ownership interest in the property, including lienholders, all parties must sign the grant contract, and all lien holders must subordinate their interests to those of the State.

-■ Evidence of ownership interest, including:

-- For development projects: - Property deed and affidavit of title or opinion of municipal counsel. - If the grantee does not own the property in fee, documentation of the ownership interest, such as a lease, management agreement, or memorandum of agreement. - For stand-alone planning grants where the grantee does not have any ownership interest in the property: the owner's written permission for the applicant to access the property as necessary to complete the project. - If the project involves improvement/development of the property, the owner must agree to sign the project agreement and any long-term protection document. - If there are additional parties with an ownership interest in the property, including lienholders, all parties must agree to sign the project agreement and all lien holders must subordinate their interests to those of the State. - Environmental and historic preservation reviews (including archeological review). - Documentation of all necessary approvals to undertake the project.